jjm8759/MOVI/movi/server/routes/readme.txt

-This folder contains the definitions for all of the webapp's express routes.
+This folder contains the definitions for all of the RESTful API's express routes.